 10.6.6.5.3 Control response frame MCS computation

-Once the primary MCS, <VHT-MCS, NSS> tuple, or <S1G-MCS, NSS> tuple has been selected, the STA may select an alternate MCS according to 10.6.6.5.4 (Selection of an alternate rate or MCS for a control response frame).
+If the responding STA is an S1G STA, then once the primary <S1G-MCS, NSS> tuple has been selected, the STA may select an alternate MCS according to 10.6.6.5.4 (Selection of an alternate rate or MCS for a control response frame).
 If the STA has not negotiated the control response MCS negotiation as described in 10.6.6.5.6 (Control response MCS negotiation(11ah)) or has received a Reject indication in the Control Response MCS Negotiation Response frame, then it shall transmit the control response frame using either the primary MCS or the alternate MCS, if one exists.
 If the STA has received an Accept indication in the Control Response MCS Negotiation Response frame from a responding STA, then it shall transmit the control response frame to the responding STA using the negotiated MCS or alternative MCS provided that the duration of the frame at the alternate MCS is the same as the duration of the frame at the negotiated MCS, if one exists.
 Negotiated MCS is computed as the highest MCS less than or equal to the MCS that is MCSDifference lower than the primary MCS if one exists, or the MCS 10 otherwise.

+If the responding STA is not an S1G STA, once the primary MCS or <VHT-MCS, NSS> tuple has been selected, the STA may select an alternate MCS or <VHT-MCS, NSS> tuple according to 10.6.6.5.4 (Selection of an alternate rate or MCS for a control response frame).
+If the STA has not performed a control response MCS negotiation as described in 10.6.6.5.6 (Control response MCS negotiation(11ah)) or has received a Reject indication in the Control Response MCS Negotiation Response frame, then it shall transmit the control response frame using either the primary MCS or the alternate MCS, if one exists.
+If the STA has received an Accept indication in the Control Response MCS Negotiation Response frame from a responding STA, then it shall transmit the control response frame to the responding STA using the negotiated MCS.
+Negotiated MCS is computed as the highest MCS in the CandidateMCSSet that is less than or equal to the MCS that has an MCS Reference Index value that is MCSDifference lower than the MCS Reference Index value of the primary MCS.
+If no MCS in the CandidateMCSSet has an MCS Reference Index value that is MCS Difference lower than the MCS Reference Index value of the primary MCS, then the negotiated MCS is equal to the MCS in the CandidateMCSSet with the lowest MCS Reference Index value.
+MCS Reference Index values are defined in Table XX-YY MCS Reference Indices.

+NOTE - The values of MCS Reference Indices are independent of the values of the CH_BANDWIDTH and FORMAT parameters of the TXVECTOR of the PSDU that is transmitted or RXVECTOR of the PPDU that is received with the indicated modulation and coding rate values.

+Table XX-YY MCS Reference Indices